 I have to admit, the cute name and logo for No Udder Protein Powder is pretty hard to resist.
 But does it deliver on taste?
-We conducted a full taste test to find out.
+We conducted a full review to find out.

 No Udder Protein Powder is a true performance blend.
 It has 17 grams of protein per serving, primarily from pea protein, but it also contains a little rice protein.
 It’s infused with a fiber complex that provides 5 grams of fiber, and is fairly low fat.
 It has 6 grams of sugars per serving, which is a little higher than many comparable brands.
 However, I viewed this as a good thing.
 Rather than going overboard with sugar-free sweeteners, they use vegan cane syrup and a little stevia.
 I think this creates a more genuine flavor rather than chemical.